zero-radiance/zero-radiance.github.io/_source_/content/post/analytic_media.md

 ### Geometric Configuration

-Our goal is to simplify the problem using the inherent spherical symmetry of the setting.
+Our goal is to simplify the problem using its inherent spherical symmetry.
 Please take a look at the diagram below:

 {{< figure src="/img/spherical_param.png">}}